Danny Hoesen: San Jose Earthquakes (loan)

 On 2 February 2017, it was announced that Hoesen was acquired on a season-long loan by Major League Soccer side San Jose Earthquakes with an option to buy.
 His first MLS assist came in stoppage time in a 2–1 loss at Sporting Kansas City on 18 March.
 He scored his first MLS goal in a 4–2 home loss to the LA Galaxy on 27 May, in addition to recording his second assist.
 He earned MLS Team of the Week honours after again tallying a goal and an assist in the same game, this time in a 2–1 victory over Real Salt Lake on 24 June.
 Hoesen scored the game-winner off the bench in the knockout round of the 2017 Lamar Hunt U.S. Open Cup against Seattle Sounders FC on 28 June, recording his first cup goal for the club and giving San Jose its first-ever USOC victory over an MLS side, in addition to advancing San Jose to the quarterfinals for the first time since 2012.
 In an interview with Dutch website FC Update on 7 July, Hoesen stated that he hoped to stay at San Jose permanently.
 He scored the winning goal again in the USOC quarterfinals on 10 July 2017, to help the team to a 3–2 victory over LA, sending San Jose to the semifinals for the first time since 2004 and for only the second time in club history.

 San Jose Earthquakes

 On 29 December 2017, the San Jose Earthquakes announced the permanent transfer and signing of Hoesen.
 He scored two goals in his first game as a permanent member of the team on 3 March 2018.

 Austin FC

 On 15 December 2020, Hoesen was selected with the first pick in the MLS Expansion Draft by Austin FC.
 After just five appearances with the club, Austin FC head coach Josh Wolff announced that Hoesen would miss the rest of the 2021 season due to a hip injury which required surgery.
 Hoesen was released by Austin following their 2022 season.

 Emmen

 On 13 February 2023, Hoesen signed with Emmen until the end of the season.
+On 21 April 2023, FC Emmen announced that Hoesen has been forced to retire due to injuries.